RocketRace/robot-is-you/README.md

 If the bot complains about missing files in `cache/`, create them.

-The bot may or may not work properly on Windows, or MacOS.
+The bot will not work properly on Windows, as it makes use of some unix-ish shell commands.

+To load tile data, run the `loaddata` command.
+To load letter data (for custom text), run the `loadletters` command.
+To load and pre-render levels, run the `loadlevel` command.